ArekSzreiber/CC-Shop/README.md

-# Codecool Shop - Bike Shop app
+# Codecool Shop - Shop app

-Bike Shop app created with Java, Spring, Spring Boot, Spring Data, PostgreSQL, with [Frontend](https://github.com/ArekSzreiber/CC-Shop-Frontend "CC Shop Frontend") part created with Angular.
+Shop app created with Java, Spring, Spring Boot, Spring Data, PostgreSQL, with [Frontend](https://github.com/ArekSzreiber/CC-Shop-Frontend "CC Shop Frontend") part created with Angular.

 ## General info

-The project is a shop with bikes and bike parts.
+The project is a shop.
 It was created to summarise and extend the knowledge acquired during the fullstack programming course at Codecool.

 ## Technologies